Panda Pop passes 100 million users as Jam City readies for an IPO

 Initially emboldened by the possibility of King’s public offering in 2015, the company had set a target of 2017 for a public offering, but kicked that can down the road when King fizzled in its public debut.

 Still, the TinyCo acquisition and its partnerships with Marvel Studios and Fox hold the opportunity for future content.
-Indeed as it heads into its public offering, Jam City intends to launch six games in the next year alone.
+Indeed, as it heads into its public offering, Jam City intends to launch six games in the next year alone.

-Coupling that with the 100% annual year on year revenue growth that the company reports, and there’s a recipe for one of the next big Los Angeles startup wins, just over the horizon.
+Coupling that with the 100 percent annual year on year revenue growth that the company reports, and there’s a recipe for one of the next big Los Angeles startup wins just over the horizon.

 0